lucienmary/The_jungle_snack-TFE/README.md

 # The_jungle_snack-TFE
 Travail de fin d'étude (thejunglesnack.fun)

-The jungle snack it's a multiplayer game.
+The jungle snack is a multiplayer game.

 ## Rules:
 - Buy all 4 cards